Graduate Studies Faculty

 Program in Molecular & Cellular Biosciences

-Research Interests:metabolic regulation of gene expression, characterization of activity-regulated genes » Click here for more about Dr. Goodman's research » PubMed Listing
+Research Interests:metabolic regulation of gene expression, characterization of activity-regulated genes, molecular » Click here for more about Dr. Goodman's research » PubMed Listing

 Preceptor RotationsDr.
 Goodman has not indicated availability for preceptor rotations at this time.

 Faculty MentorshipDr.
-Goodman might be available as a mentor for 2013-2014.
+Goodman has not indicated availability as a mentor at this time.